vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

 We recommend that software vendors follow the various guidelines in [Partnering with the industry to minimize false positives](https://www.microsoft.com/security/blog/2018/08/16/partnering-with-the-industry-to-minimize-false-positives/).
 The vendor can submit their software through the [Microsoft Security Intelligence portal](https://www.microsoft.com/wdsi/filesubmission?persona=SoftwareDeveloper).

-**Q**: Should I use the "EstimatedImpact" in the Microsoft Protection Log C:\ProgramData\Microsoft\Windows Defender\Support\MPLog-xxxxxxxx-xxxxxx.log?

-**A**: No, we don't support looking anything in the MPLog.log.
-Use the tools mentioned in the section, [What's triggering and causing higher CPU utilization in Microsoft Defender Antivirus](#whats-triggering-and-causing-higher-cpu-utilization-in-microsoft-defender-antivirus)?

 ## What if I still have an issue?

 You can submit a ticket to [Microsoft support](/defender-endpoint/contact-support).

-Follow the steps in [Collect Microsoft Defender Antivirus diagnostic data](collect-diagnostic-data.md).
 Follow the steps in [Collect Microsoft Defender Antivirus diagnostic data](collect-diagnostic-data.md).

 ## See also